 Dark Chocolate Peanut Butter Truffles

 Looking for a fun cooking project to do with kids?
-Make chocolate truffles!
+Homemade dark chocolate truffles might end the hunt!
 In this easy vegan dessert recipe, we make a chocolate ganache filling with peanut butter and coconut milk instead of heavy cream.
 Make chocolate bark with the leftover chocolate and wrap it up together with a few truffles for a beautiful edible gift.

 Red Wine Chocolate Lava Cakes